US STOCKS-Wall Street stumbles as tech slide deepens

 By Lewis Krauskopf

-June 15 Wall Street fell on Thursday as a recent selloff in technology stocks deepened and investors fretted about the economy's health as the Federal Reserve raises interest rates.
+June 15 (Reuters) - Wall Street fell on Thursday as a recent selloff in technology stocks deepened and investors fretted about the economy's health as the Federal Reserve raises interest rates.

 The S&P technology sector fell 0.5 percent, continuing a slide that began last Friday, although it had been down more earlier.
 Apple shares fell 0.8 percent while Google parent Alphabet dropped 1 percent after separate bearish analysts reports on the two tech heavyweights.